luizbgomide/sovereign/spells.md

 The spell ends when the mage releases it, or up to a maximum of one day per caster level.
 If cast on himself, the mage cannot end it before the full duration expires.

 ### The Wind of Final Repose - Level 1
 The mage designates a visible point within two hundred feet.
 A silent, invisible burst of soporific influence erupts from that point, targeting all living creatures within a twenty-foot radius.
-All such targets with 4 or fewer hit dice within that area fall unconscious instantly, and can be roused only by damage or by a Main Action used to kick them awake.
+All such targets with 4 or fewer hit dice within that area fall unconscious instantly, and are roused only by damage or by a Main Action used to kick them awake.
 If not roused, they revive at the end of the Turn.
 Entities that do not sleep are immune to this spell.

 ### Destroy Earth - Level 2
 Stone, earth, sod, sand, or other largely mineral material is reduced to a faint spray of fine dust, though metal and enchanted objects are unaffected.